-TASK NO. COMMON TASK & ASSESSMENT GUIDANCE DE INITIALS DATE CE-B.5 DE: Have the mariner corcourse of vessel operation operation of the radios and monitoring of the required Communicate using VHF radio DE: Have the mariner conduct VHF communications in the course of vessel operations.
+TASK NO. COMMON TASK & ASSESSMENT GUIDANCE DE INITIALS DATE CE-B.5 ✓ Communicate using VHF radio DE: Have the mariner conduct VHF communications in the course of vessel operations.
 Have the mariner demonstrate the operation of the radios and describe the use, etiquette, and monitoring of the required channels for the vessel's area of operation.
 CE-B.6 ✓ Provide radio/whistle notice of getting underway DE: Prior to getting underway, have the mariner make a security call and any other required radio calls to traffic or VTS, as well as any whistle signals required by the Rules of the Road.
-CE-B.7 Make security calls CE-B.8 ✓ Initiate appropriate actions in reduced visibility DE: Have the mariner explain the regulatory requirements and company practices for operating in reduced visibility.
+CE-B.7 ✓ Make security calls DE: For a prescribed route, have the mariner describe situations in which security calls are needed and make required security calls.
+CE-B.8 ✓ Initiate appropriate actions in reduced visibility DE: Have the mariner explain the regulatory requirements and company practices for operating in reduced visibility.
 Have the mariner demonstrate the actions necessary to ensure the safe operation of the vessel (e.g., light and sound signals, speed, notifications, lookouts, traffic, anchoring or stopping).
 WR-B.9 Identify and maintain required charts or maps and publications DE: Have the mariner identify and maintain charts or maps and publications in accordance with 33 CFR 164.72, extract relevant information from publications, and make corrective changes to required charts or maps to incorporate the latest information on the area of operations.
 WR-B.10 Use required charts or maps and publications DE: Have the mariner extract and apply during a trip relevant information regarding position of vessel and other traffic, vertical and horizontal clearances, aids to navigation, docks, locks, bars, buoys, and changes in Notices to Mariners and/or Local Notice to Mariners (LNM), and Army Corps of Engineer Navigation Bulletins (as applicable).
 WR-B.11 Determine vessel's position on chart or map DE: Have the mariner accurately locate the vessel's position on a chart using required/applicable onboard electronic equipment and visual references.